Just as your body needs care, your brain also requires attention. Healthy habits improve your focus, memories, and cognitive clarity.

 1. Start Your Morning With Mindfulness

-The habit of your morning directly affects the course of the day.
+The habit of your morning directly affects the course of the day, making it an important part of daily routines for brain health.
 Spending a couple of minutes in silence and a mental reset helps you stay present and not lose control.

 Harvard Health believes that morning meditation boosts the volume of grey matter in the brain’s hippocampus, which promotes memory and learning.

 Another beneficial start to the day is making notes in a little diary.
-Note the correct decisions or things for which you are grateful.
+Note the correct decisions or things for which you are grateful, as part of everyday routines for better cognitive function.

 2. Move Your Body and Eat for Brain Health

 The CDC further explains that exercising significantly enhances your alertness and processing speed while also reducing anxiety.
-For if ever you are biking, power walking, washing, or doing others more oxygen goes to your mind, which can assist it in thinking bigger and reacting at a quicker speed than it does now.
+When you bike, power walk, wash, or engage in other activities, more oxygen reaches your brain, helping it think more broadly and react faster than it currently does.

 Additionally, your diet impacts the health of your memory.
-Preparations high in omega-3 fatty acids, including salmon, chia germ, and walnuts, can improve your memory.
+Preparations high in omega-3 fatty acids, including salmon, chia germ, and walnuts, can improve your memory and support simple habits to improve recall.

 3. Build Habits That Keep Your Brain Sharp

-Doing a few little mental exercises each day—puzzles, learning something new, reading, etc.—keeps it working and limber.
-It’s not “Be the best at everything” but “Bring all you are to anything.”
+Engaging in a couple of quick mental exercises each day, such as doing puzzles, learning something new, or reading, helps keep your brain active and flexible.
+Not “Be the best at everything,” but “Bring all you are to anything.”

-For instance, the Pomodoro technique is quite effective.
-Work for 25 minutes, then take a 5-minute break.
+The Pomodoro technique works quite well, for example.
+Work for 25 minutes, then take a five-minute break.

 4. Sleep Well and Unplug From Screens

 Resting your body isn’t the only thing sleep does; it also rejuvenates your mind.
-According to the Sleep Foundation, a person’s memory is optimized, as is their ability to process their thoughts, when they get between seven and nine hours of sleep each night.
-It also means that if you don’t get enough, your focus and reasoning may suffer.
+According to the Sleep Foundation, a person’s memory is optimized, as is their ability to process their thoughts, when they receive between seven and nine hours of sleep each night.
+It also means that if you don’t receive enough, your focus and reasoning may suffer.

 Screen time can also disrupt sleep.
 Excessive screen time, especially before bedtime, lowers melatonin levels in the body and hinders sleep.
-Staff at Mayo Clinic suggest scheduling “technology-free” periods or using special blue light filters to avoid this.
+Staff at Mayo Clinic suggest scheduling “technology-free” periods or using special blue light filters to avoid such distractions while improving how to boost focus naturally through healthier habits.

 5. Make Time to Mentally Recharge